 - Brantsaeter AL1, Haugen M, Alexander J, Meltzer HM.
 Validity of a new food frequency questionnaire for pregnant women in the Norwegian Mother and Child Cohort Study (MoBa).
 Matern Child Nutr 2008;4:28-43.

-7. The syntax file used in the manuscript
+4. Syntax file used in the manuscript or data description

-MoBa has a restrictive policy when it comes to publishing the direct effects of confounding variables, in order to avoid infringement on other sub-studies.
+MoBa has a restrictive policy when it comes to publishing the direct effects of confounding variables, in order to avoid infringement on other research projects.
 Such information should not be published, but can be submitted to referees/editors if required.

-Once your paper is accepted for publication, please send a copy of the manuscript in PDF format to firstname.lastname@example.org.
+Once your manuscript is accepted and published, please send a copy in PDF format to email@example.com.
+This includes consortia manuscripts.

-We encourage media coverage of MoBa papers where this is appropriate to increase knowledge of the study as well as to show the participating families and other relevant target groups that the study generates valuable results.
-All contact with the journalists should be based on results accepted for publication in scientific journals, or as printed abstracts at scientific conferences, and it should be made clear that the results are from The Norwegian Mother and Child Cohort Study.
-If you would like assistance with media relations, please contact the MoBa communication officer.
-Please send a copy of the press release or media coverage to email@example.com.
-Press releases can be made public on the NIPH website as well as in the publication list of MoBa papers.
+We encourage media coverage when appropriate to increase knowledge of MoBa and to show participating families and others that MoBa generates valuable results.
+All contact with journalists should be based on results accepted for publication in scientific journals, or as printed abstracts at scientific conferences.
+Remember to accredit The Norwegian Mother, Father and Child Cohort Study.
+Please contact the MoBa communications officer if you want assistance with media relations.
+Please send a copy of press release or media coverage to firstname.lastname@example.org.
+Press releases can be made public on the NIPH website www.fhi.no/moba with the publication list of MoBa papers.

-We will ask you to make a brief popular summary of the paper to be used for communication and dissemination purposes and send it to firstname.lastname@example.org, if required.
+We may ask you to submit a brief popular summary of the paper to be used for communication and dissemination purposes to email@example.com, if required.